 So, for now, save you pennies and watch a very clean copy of Creature uploaded by the responsible folks at the web’s premiere free streaming service (with limited commercial interruptions): TubiTv.
 Or you can go commercial free on YouTube.

 And while it doesn’t have any gooey aliens, I’d love to suggest a very well done, commendable ultra-low budget effort also influenced, in part, by Alien: Space Trucker Bruce.
 It’s a film loaded with heart and soul and deserves a watch.
-Double for the recently reviewed Ares 11.
+Double for the recently reviewed Ares 11 and Monte Light’s Space.